 Confidence and Supply

 Confidence and Supply is an agreement reached between a Government and another party, or parties, where those parties agree to vote in favour of the government remaining in office (Confidence) and for its budgets (Supply).
 A Government which is not able to maintain Confidence and Supply will fall.
 Although often seen as desirable, it is not necessary for a Minority Government to enter a formal Confidence and Supply arrangement in order to continue, so long as it can ensure support on a case-by-case basis.
 A recent Confidence and Supply arrangement was between the Conservatives and the DUP following the 2017 UK Election.

 A Constituency is a medium sized area, which elects a single person to parliament as its representative.
 Elections to the UK Parliament are entirely constituency based, with 59 MPs elected from constituencies in Scotland and 650 in total across the UK.
 Elections to the Scottish Parliament are only partly based on constituencies, with 73 MSPs elected from constituencies out of 129 in total.
 Scottish Parliament constituencies are further grouped into Regions.
 The boundaries for UK and Scottish Parliament constituencies can differ substantially.

 A Council is the most local layer of government in Scotland.
 Councils deal with issues such as planning, licencing, waste collection, schools, social services and leisure.
 There are 32 councils in Scotland, ranging from Glasgow with hundreds of thousands of residents, to Orkney, with just over twenty thousand.
-This is a notably small number of Councils in a European context – Denmark, which has a similar population to Scotland, has the largest local councils on continent and yet has approximately 90.
+This is a notably small number of Councils in a European context – Denmark, which has a similar population to Scotland, has the largest local councils on continent and yet it has 98.

 A Councillor is a person who has been elected to represent a ward and its residents on a local Council.
 Scotland elects a total of 1227 councillors to its 32 councils.
 In formal settings, Councillor appears before the person’s name as in “Councillor Jane McBloggs”.